Comprehensive Care for Shoulder Pain

 We’re Experts When It Comes to Shoulder Pain

-At Lederman Kwartowitz Center for Orthopedics & Sports Medicine in West Bloomfield, Michigan, we are dedicated to diagnosing and treating sports-related injuries, especially those to the shoulder.
+At Lederman Kwartowitz Center for Orthopedics & Sports Medicine in West Bloomfield, Michigan and Bingham Farms, Michigan, we are dedicated to diagnosing and treating sports-related injuries, especially those to the shoulder.
 Our surgeons and physician assistant have advanced training in sports medicine.
 If surgery is needed, we use the latest minimally invasive procedures, including arthroscopic surgery of the shoulder.

 When you visit us for your shoulder pain, we’ll ask you about: